 The receiver simultaneously tracks up to twelve satellites.
 Results from all tracked satellites are averaged in Position-Hold Mode or, with Position-Hold Off, are determined by least-squares estimation.

-A.2.7 Acquisition
+A.2.6 Acquisition

-- 150 seconds typical, cold start

-- 15 minutes, 90% confidence, cold start

-- 40 seconds typical, with almanac < 1 month old
+- 150 seconds typical, cold start - 15 minutes, 90% confidence, cold start - 40 seconds, typical, with almanac < 1 month old - 15 seconds, typical, with ephemeris < 4 hours old

 A.3 I/O Configuration